isomerpages/mse/news/sample-template.md

 <li>List Item 3</li>
 </ol>

 For indentation, add margin-left in ol style (see example below).
-Suggested margin is 40px for first indentation, and 20px increment for subsequent.
+Suggested margin-left is 40px for the first indentation, and 20px increment for subsequent.

 Example of lists with sub points